shefymk/BusinessApplication-ReleaseNotes/articles/October18/dynamics365-marketing/marketing/dynamics365-marketing/index.md

 Since its launch in Spring release, Dynamics 365 for Marketing continues to see good traction with businesses to support their digital transformation.
-The capabilities in the Autumn ’18 release extend the reach and improve the funnel velocity with deeper intelligence.
+The capabilities in the October ’18 release extend the reach and improve the funnel velocity with deeper intelligence.
 New features range from Account Based Marketing, custom reporting based on Power BI, to enabling predictive lead scoring.
+We also expand our [reach](https://aka.ms/dynamics_365_international_availability_deck) to 108 markets with 15 additional languages.

 The key themes for this release empower even broader digital transformation across business apps: